OPT UP for MORE RENEWABLES

 1. Town level

-The town of Fairhaven has currently opted up as a default town-wide to 10% more renewables (Class I, local, New England energy) than is required by the state (22% is renewable % required by the state and it goes up every year).
-People can opt down from that 10% using a simple form on the masscea website or by calling a number.
+The town of Fairhaven has currently opted up as a default town-wide to 10% more renewables (Class I, local, New England energy) than is required by the state.
+People can opt down from that 10% using a simple form on the masscea website.
 We (Good Energy, the Fairhaven Sustainability Committee, Climate Reality Massachusetts Southcoast) did a big outreach campaign to seniors in particular to let them know how they could opt down.
-The contract should come up for renewal early next year.
+Currently Fairhaven is the only town on the Southcoast that has opted up for more renewables.
+That green dot on the pic below (found on this site) is Fairhaven.
+Our group helped make that green dot happen!
+We want to see more green for the Southcoast.
+The DPU has recently been reformed so now other towns can opt up, as well!

 1. Town level

-The town of Fairhaven has currently opted up as a default town-wide to 10% more renewables (Class I, local, New England energy) than is required by the state (22% is renewable % required by the state and it goes up every year).
-People can opt down from that 10% using a simple form on the masscea website or by calling a number.
+The town of Fairhaven has currently opted up as a default town-wide to 10% more renewables (Class I, local, New England energy) than is required by the state.
+People can opt down from that 10% using a simple form on the masscea website.
 We (Good Energy, the Fairhaven Sustainability Committee, Climate Reality Massachusetts Southcoast) did a big outreach campaign to seniors in particular to let them know how they could opt down.
-The contract should come up for renewal early next year.
+Currently Fairhaven is the only town on the Southcoast that has opted up for more renewables.
+That green dot on the pic below (found on this site) is Fairhaven.
+Our group helped make that green dot happen!
+We want to see more green for the Southcoast.
+The DPU has recently been reformed so now other towns can opt up, as well!

 2. Individual/Business level

-***BONUS***Once a town (like Fairhaven) has opted up by a default, any individual or business in the community can opt up to 50% or 100% and claim the extra cost as a deduction on their taxes.
+***BONUS***Once a town (like Fairhaven) has opted up by a default, any individual or business in the community can opt up to 100% and claim the extra cost as a deduction on their taxes.
 Individuals/businesses get a letter in February indicating the extra they paid for 50% or 100% clean energy for the previous year.

 Resources: